01 of 03

 When it comes to advertising collectibles, Coca-Cola is one of the most recognized brands in the world.
 There are tons of signs, bottles, trays, and soda foundation collectibles emblazoned with one of many Coke logos and slogans used since 1886.

 But that doesn’t mean that similar advertising items for other brands, whether they’re still being sold today or not, can’t be worth a good sum when they are found in really nice condition.
-Some of these are NuGrape, Orange Crush (see slide two), Dr. Pepper and, of course, Coke’s biggest cola rival Pepsi-Cola.
+Some of these are NuGrape, Orange Crush, Dr. Pepper, and, of course, Coke’s biggest cola rival Pepsi-Cola.

 All these brands, along with dozens of others, are avidly sought by one type of collector or another.
 Some people focus solely on one brand; others collect soda memorabilia as a whole.
 The most commonly found items are those that grocery stores, service stations, and the like used to advertise the availability of these products within their businesses.
 Anything with a soda brand attached to it, especially items dating from the 1960s on back, holds value.

 This thermometer sign advertising NuGrape soda dates to the 1940s.
 It is a particularly colorful example for this brand, and not as commonly found as some other NuGrape thermometers.
 It has very light wear and minor marks, which categorizes this piece as excellent in comparison to other similar pieces.
-This thermometer measuring 16” tall and 6 1/2” wide sold for $600 (not including buyer’s premium) at Morphy Auctions in June of 2013.
+This thermometer measuring 16 inches tall and 6 1/2 inches wide sold for $600 (not including buyer’s premium) at Morphy Auctions in June 2013.

-Coca-Cola thermometers from the 1940s, in comparison, are typically more common in most styles and sell in the $200-400 with the exception of those aforementioned rarities.
+Coca-Cola thermometers from the 1940s, in comparison, are typically more common in most styles and sell in the $200–$400 except for those aforementioned rarities.
 Those would likely sell for even more than this hard to find NuGrape example.Continue to 2 of 3 below.

 02 of 03